Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/migrating-vvv1.md

 permalink: /docs/en-US/adding-a-new-site/migrate-vvv-1/
 ---

+## Overview

 Sites configured in VVV 1.4.x and earlier will still work, but require additional setup after upgrading to VVV 2.0.0.
 For best results, a complete `vagrant destroy` is recommended, but a migration without data loss is still possible.
 Please be sure to backup critical files and databases.

+A full provision should be run at least once during this process.

+If you'd like, run `vagrant provision` before making the changes to configuration described in this document.
+This will ensure that core packages are updated and allow you to use `vagrant provision --with-provision` for individual sites.
+You can also wait until custom sites have been configured before running a full `vagrant provision` to handle everything at once.

 ## Preparation